Home > Health & Wellness > Health Library > Knee Replacement Surgery

 keep your strength, flexibility, and endurance.
 Your activities might include

-walking, swimming (after your wound is completely healed), dancing, golf (don't
+walking, swimming (after your wound is completely healed), dancing, or golf.
+(If you golf, don't

-wear shoes with spikes, and use a golf cart), and bicycling on a stationary
+wear shoes with spikes.
+And make sure to use a golf cart.)
+You could also try cycling on a stationary

 bike or on level surfaces.